Somogyapáti

 Somogyapáti (Opat) is a village in the subregion of Szigetvár, Baranya county, Hungary.

 Etymology

 The current name is a composition of Somogy which marks its former county, and apáti which means "the property of (the) abbey".

 History

 According to László Szita the settlement was completely Hungarian in the 18th century.

 Location

 The village is situated in the north-western corner of Baranya county, 7 kilometre (4.3 mi) northwest of Szigetvár and 42 kilometre (26 mi) west of Pécs on paved roadway.
 It is surrounded by Somogyviszló and Vásárosbéc on the north, Csertő on the east, Basal on the northeast, Patapoklosi on the south, Merenye on the southwest and Somogyhatvan on the west.

 Structure

-Somogyapáti divides into three larger units which of them are Somogyapáti itself and two minor settlements on the outskirts named Adorjánpuszta and Dióspuszta.
-The last one, however does not form a singular body and consists Zimány and Hitmes as well.
+Somogyapáti divides into three larger units, including Somogyapáti itself and two minor settlements on the outskirts named Adorjánpuszta and Dióspuszta.
+The last one, however does not form a singular body and consists of Zimány and Hitmes as well.